Plungington

 Plungington is a district of Preston, Lancashire, England, to the northwest of the city centre.
-It is now largely occupied by students attending the University of Central Lancashire.
 Historically, it was an area of working-class terraced housing dating from the late 1880s.
+It was redeveloped by the Central Lancashire Development Corporation, into a mix of improved housing, new-built housing, and industrial units.
+The former school building became a local community centre.
+The local pub, The Plungington, underwent a substantial makeover in 2025.